usdot-jpo-codehub/codehub-readme-template/README.md

 # Prerequisites

-*Detail what actions users need to take before they can stand up the project, including instructions for different environments users might have.
+*Required - Detail what actions users need to take before they can stand up the project, including instructions for different environments users might have.
 This might include instructions and examples for installing additional software.*

 Example: